tystar86/python_exercises/Tasks/math.md

 ```

 #45.
->Write a Python program to create the fraction instances of decimal numbers.
+>Write a function to create the fraction instances of decimal numbers.

 Sample decimal.2' number: Decimal('0), Decimal('0.7'), Decimal('2.5'), Decimal('3.0')